sarahhamdi/mental-health-toronto/README.md

-# Mental Health Resources in Toronto
+# QPOC & WOC Mental Health Resources in Toronto

 I started this because I get questions about therapy about 2-3 times a year.
 These recommendations are mostly for therapy for and by Queer People & Women of Colour in Toronto.
 YMMV.
 Please contribute or make a PR if you have any recommendations!